 Diving in Dumaguete

 Dumaguete City, is the capital of the province Negros Oriental, in the central Visayas.
-You can get to Dumaguete either with a 60 minute flight from Manila or by bus and ferry from Cebu.
-Most of the Dumaguete dive-sites, hotels and dive centers are 15 kilometer south of the city in the beautiful little town of Dauin.
+You can get to Dumaguete either with a 60-minute flight from Manila or by bus and ferry from Cebu.
+Most of the Dumaguete dive-sites, hotels and dive centers are 15 kilometers south of the city in the beautiful little town of Dauin.

 Diving in Dumaguete